 In some situations, the heading cannot be referenced to the (magnetic) north.
-This is the case when the magnetic field is not used or when the magnetic field is not homogenous.
+This is the case when the magnetic field is not used (for example for VRU devices) or when the magnetic field is not homogenous.
 There are several ways to mitigate the drift in heading (rotation around the z-axis):

-- The gyroscope bias can be estimated using Active Heading Stabilization (AHS).
+- 1. The gyroscope bias can be estimated using Active Heading Stabilization (AHS).
 As the heading is not referenced, there is no guarantee for this performance under all circumstances.
-Refer to https://base.xsens.com/hc/en-us/articles/210133105-Use-of-Active-Heading-Stabilization-AHS-in-MTi - 2.
+Refer to 4.4 for more details. - 2.
 When the MTi has sufficient movement in roll and pitch (>30 deg for more than 10 seconds), the gyroscope bias will be estimated for the z-gyroscope.
 When rotating the MTi back to roll and pitch around 0, the heading will be more stable than before the roll/pitch movements. - 3.
-When the MTi cannot or is not rotated around roll and pitch, it is possible to let the gyroscopes bias to be estimated when the MTi does not rotate (a so-called no-rotation update).
+When the MTi cannot or is not rotated around roll and pitch, it is possible to let the gyroscopes bias to be estimated when the MTi does not rotate (a so-called norotation update).
 Refer to https://base.xsens.com/hc/en-us/articles/203307252-Bias-repeatability-of-gyroscopes